-MCL = Maximum Contaminant Level: the highest level of a contaminant allowed in drinking water.
+MCL = Maximum Contaminant Level: the highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to MCLG's as feasible.

-MCLG = Maximum Contaminant Level Goal: the level of a contaminant in drinking water below which there is no known or expected risk.
+MCLG = Maximum Contaminant Level Goal: the level of a contaminant in drinking water to health.
+MCLG's allow for a margin of safety. drinking water.